Edge computing acquires accurate data quickly

 Competitive companies and industry forerunners create and foster work cultures that trust and rely on those employees living at the edge.
 What does it take for an organization to capitalize on the wealth of information at the edge?
 Creating a human edge funnel requires a culture of trust, transparency, collaboration, empowerment, and freedom just to name a few.
 Leaders best able to let their companies thrive and innovate at the edge need a solid sense of self and a clear and realizable vision that all employees, regardless of position or seniority can manifest and evolve.
 Hence another paradox.
 Leaders with the most inner security and certainty can more easily allow and foster a culture that thrives and grows on the outer edges.

 About the Author

-Jean-Pierre is a Process Facilitator and Human Systems Specialist.
-He optimizes HR and leadership potential by enhancing group dynamics, team interdependence, and individual performance.
-He is the ambassador of the EPIC Model of development, leadership advisor, and the author of What You Can Learn from Your Teenager: Lessons in Parenting and Personal Growth.
+Jean-Pierre is a Human Systems Expert, Process Facilitator, Youth Specialist, and Speaker.
+He optimizes employee engagement and leadership potential by counseling leaders and enhancing group dynamics.
+He is the creator of the youth inspired EPIC Model of development and the author of What You Can Learn from Your Teenager: Lessons in Parenting and Personal Growth.